CederGroupHub/smol/docs/source/user_guide/index.rst

 Hamiltonian (there is also support to run MCMC with simple pair interaction models, such as Ewald electrostatic interactions).
 MCMC sampling is done for a specific supercell size.
-In theory the larger the supercell the better the results, however in practice there are many other nuances for picking the right supercell size that are beyond the scope of this documentation.
-Refer to the following references for appropriate expositions of the method [].
+In theory the larger the supercell the better the results, but in practice there are many other nuances for picking the right supercell size that are beyond the scope of this documentation.
+Our general suggestion is to use the minimum supercell size that ensures convergence of the property of interest at equilibrium.
+Note that for extensive properties, the property of interest is usually the normalized property (e.g. energy per prim).

 The core classes are: